ftCLI/PyFontConverter/README.md

 # PyFontConverter

-PyFontConverter is a command line tool to convert fonts format.
+PyFontConverter is a command line tool to convert font formats.

 ## Installation